minetest-mods/dynamic_liquid/README.txt

 Lava/Water Interaction
 ======================

 Due to the way default lava/water interaction works a single block of lava_source would be able to wander endlessly around on the surface of the ocean turning the uppermost layer of water into stone.
 Similarly, a single block of water_source could wander around on the surface of a lava pool turning the uppermost layer into obsidian.
-This is an undesireable outcome so the dynamic_liquid mod includes a more sophisticated replacement to the default lava-cooling ABM.
+This is an undesirable outcome so the dynamic_liquid mod includes a more sophisticated replacement to the default lava-cooling ABM.

 lava_flowing nodes are now eliminated entirely by nodes marked cools_lava, they do not leave behind default:stone.
 This means that infinite stone generation is no longer possible using arrangements of lava and water.